Cropster/ember-l10n/README.md

 {{/get-text}}
 ```

-Please note: If your message id contains HTML, you have to set
-`escapeText=true` on the component.
+Please note: If your message id contains HTML, you have to set `unescapeText=true` on the component.
+Be sure to use this option only in combination with safe strings and don't make use of it when dealing
+with user generated inputs (XSS)!

 ### Testing